ClickCease

 Officials Say Tesla in Fatal California Crash Had Autopilot Engaged

-A Tesla Model 3 involved in a deadly car accident on a Southern California freeway last week was operating on Autopilot at the time, officials said.
+Officials said a Tesla Model 3 was operating on Autopilot when it was involved in a deadly car accident on a Southern California freeway last week.
 The National Highway Traffic Safety Administration (NHTSA) is currently looking into the fatal crash that happened in Fontana in San Bernardino County, according to an ABC news report.
-This is the 29th case involving a Tesla to which the safety regulator has responded.
+The incident is the 29th case involving a Tesla to which the safety regulator has responded.

 Involvement of Autopilot

 A 35-year-old man was killed when his Tesla Model 3 struck an overturned semi on a freeway early morning on May 5.
-Another man was seriously injured when the electric vehicle struck him as he was helping the semi’s driver out of the wreck.
+The electric vehicle struck another man who was helping the semi’s driver out of the wreck, causing serious injuries.
 The California Highway Patrol announced that the car had been operating Tesla’s semi-automated driving system called Autopilot, which has come under scrutiny in a number of crashes.
 The Fontana crash marks at least the fourth U.S. death involving the Autopilot.

 CHP officials said they usually don’t comment on ongoing investigations but felt the need to do so because of the high level of interest in Tesla vehicle crashes.
 They reminded drivers that driving is a complex task that requires a driver’s full attention.